milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Mirror/Waterfall.md

 # Waterfall
-Emi: "I think we should head to the waterfall.
+CH2_Emi: "I think we should head to the waterfall.
 I really want to show it to you."

 *Izumi nods, complying with my decision.*

 Izumi: "Okay, if that's what you think.
 I'll follow you."

-*He quickly packs up our lunches, and soon we're on our feet, heading down the trail, eager to try something new for the photoshoot.*
+*He quickly packs up our lunches, and soon we're on our feet, eager to try something new for the photoshoot.*

-Emi: "(I hope this works!
-I really want him to figure out what his 'missing something' is.)"
+CH2_Emi: "(I hope this works!
+I really want him to figure out what he's missing.)"

-*After a while, I manage to pick up the faint sounds of crashing water in the distance.*
+*After treading down the path for a while, I eventually manage to pick up the faint sounds of crashing water again.*

-Emi: "The sound of water!
-We're almost there, Izumi!"

-*I run ahead, leading Izumi to the waterfall.
-Unlike earlier, there are fewer people around, reducing the chance of photobombs.*
+CH2_Emi: "I hear the waterfall!
+We're almost there, it's just right up ahead!"

+*I grow excited and prepare myself to run down the path, only to be stopped by Izumi's firm grip on my wrist.*

+Izumi: "Sis, don't go running off.
+You know I can't take strenuous exercise.
+My heart won't be able to keep up."

+CH2_Emi: "Oh, that's right.
+Sorry, I got too excited for a second there."

+CH2_Emi: "Let's just walk at our own pace then."

-Emi: "Here it is!
+CH2_Emi: "Here it is!
 What do you think?"

-*Izumi walks past me, his mouth agape.
-He looks around in awe, taking in the breathtaking sight before him.*
+*Izumi walks past me, his mouth agape as he takes in the breathtaking sight before him.*

-Izumi: ". . .You were right sis, this place is beautiful.
-I feel so peaceful, maybe even alive."
+Izumi: ". . .You were right, sis.
+This place is quite nice.
+Watching the waterfall feels therapeutic."

-Izumi: "It inspires me to take more photos."
+Izumi: "And it would make a good subject for photos."

-Emi: "(That's a good sign!
+CH2_Emi: "(That's a good sign!
 If he feels inspired, maybe it'll influence the photoshoot.)"

-Izumi: "Ah, but you mentioned taking pictures of people for a change.
+Izumi: "Ah, but you mentioned taking pictures of people for a change right?
 Who should we ask?"

-*Izumi looks at me with a hesitant look, anxiety evident in his eyes.
-I scour the area, trying to look for someone who seems like they'd be willing to model.*
+*I scan the area, searching for someone who might be open to modelling.*

-Emi: "(Hmm, I guess we could technically ask any one of these people here.
-But they're all engrossed in taking pictures on their phones.)"
+CH2_Emi: "(Hmm, technically, we could ask any one of these people here.
+But they all seem preoccupied in taking their own photos.)"

-Emi: "(Izumi seems nervous.
-Is he anxious about asking a random stranger to model for him?)"

-Emi: "(If that's the case, then maybe I should try and make him feel comfortable and in his element.)"
+Izumi: "Um, maybe I should just take more nature shots instead.
+I mean, people might not want to be bothered. . ."

+CH2_Emi: "(. . .He seems just as nervous as earlier.
+Maybe he's more anxious about this than I realized.)"

+CH2_Emi: "That's okay, we don't have to ask someone else if they're busy.
+How about I model for you instead?"

-Emi: "I can model for you.
-Since you haven't taken anybody's portrait before, why not start with me?
-It'll be more comfortable, and you can have me change poses all you want!"
+CH2_Emi: "It'll be more comfortable, and you can direct me as much as you need!"

-*As if on cue, Izumi sighs in relief at my suggestion.*
+*Izumi sighs in relief at my suggestion.*

 Izumi: "I'm down for that idea.
-Let me go get my camera ready then."
+Let me get my camera ready then."

-*Izumi uncaps his camera and double checks everything, moving excitedly in an animated motion.*
+*Izumi uncaps his camera and double-checks everything, moving excitedly.*

-Emi: "(Seems like I was right on the money.
-Is that why he hasn't taken pictures of anybody until now?)"
+CH2_Emi: "(Seems like I was right about his social anxiety.
+Is that why he hasn't taken pictures of anyone until now?)"

 Izumi: "Okay, I'm good to go.
-Could I get you to stand closer to the rocks over there and strike a pose?"
+Could you stand closer to the rocks over there and strike a pose?"

-Emi: "Got it!
-What kind of pose should I do?"
+CH2_Emi: "Got it!
+What kind of pose should I do?
+Do you want me to change it up every once in a while?"

-Izumi: "Hmm, I don't think you need to think too hard about it."
+Izumi: "Hmm, you can do whatever feels natural to you.
+I don't think you need to think too hard about it."

-Izumi: "Just look at me and smile."
+Izumi: "If you really can't think of anything, just look at me and smile."

+Izumi: "I'll figure something out."

-*I nod at Izumi's advice, and cautiously make my way over to the river bank.
-Taking a moment to position myself amongst the rocky shoreline, I strike a pose, flashing a bright smile.*
+*I nod at Izumi's advice, and cautiously make my way over to the riverbank.
+Taking a moment to position myself amongst the rocks, I strike a pose, flashing a bright smile.*

-*It takes Izumi a moment to find the right angles but eventually, he gets into the zone and shoots away.
-As the sun slowly descending from its peak, he tries different poses and locations around the waterfall, trying to capture the perfect moment.*
+*It takes Izumi a moment to find the right angles but eventually, he gets into the zone and shoots away.*

+*With the sun slowly descending, he tries different poses and locations around the waterfall, trying to capture the perfect moment.*

 Izumi: ". . .!"

-**Izumi:** "Himari, freeze!
+Izumi: "Himari, freeze!
 Stay right in that position, this is a good shot."

 *Just as the sun casts its golden glow over me, Izumi's shutter goes off, capturing another series of photos.*

 Izumi: "Okay, I'm all done.
 You can relax now."

-Emi: "(Ahh, finally finished!
+CH2_Emi: "(Ah, finally finished!
 That was a long photoshoot, I hope I posed well enough.)"

 *I walk over to Izumi, who is intently reviewing the photos on his camera.*

-**Emi:** "How did the photos turn out?
+CH2_Emi: "How did the photos turn out?
 Did we capture what you were looking for?"

-*I place a hand on Izumi's shoulder and peer into the camera screen with him.
-There's an ethereal headshot of me, my expression trance-like as I gaze into the distance.
-The spray from the waterfall creates a rainbow, enhancing the whole composition with a delicate, shimmering backdrop.*
+*I place a hand on Izumi's shoulder and peer into the camera screen with him.*

+*There's an ethereal headshot of me, my expression trance-like as I gaze into the distance.
+The spray from the waterfall forms a rainbow, enhancing the whole composition with a delicate, shimmering backdrop.*

-Emi: "(Wow, what an enchanting headshot!
-Did he really take these just now?)"
+CH2_Emi: "(Wow, what an enchanting headshot!
+Is this really me?)"

-*I turn to Izumi to ask for his opinion, but his disappointed expression stops me.
-It tells me all I need to know.*
+*I turn to Izumi to ask for his opinion, but his disappointed expression stops me.*

-**Izumi:** "They're good photos, but. . ."
+Izumi: "They're good photos, but. . ."

-Emi: ". . .Nothing felt different this time?"
+CH2_Emi: ". . .Nothing felt different this time?"

 Izumi: "No, unfortunately not."

 Izumi: "Looking at these photos, it's like. . .they're empty.
 I don't know how to describe it."

-Izumi: "It's like I'm looking for something that I can't quite capture with my camera."

-Izumi: "Maybe I need more experience.
-My skills aren't enough to achieve what I want to see yet."
+Izumi: ". . .Perhaps my skills just aren't there yet.
+Maybe I'm trying to capture something beyond my reach."

-Emi: "But your pictures are great, and they get a lot of attention on the blog!"
+CH2_Emi: "But you're an amazing photographer!
+You've been shooting for so long, and your pictures get a lot of attention on the blog!"

+Izumi: "Well, that doesn't mean that I've learned it all.
+There's always room for improvement."

-Izumi: "But they don't satisfy me.
-I need to grow more as a photographer. . ."
+Izumi: "I guess I'm being too perfectionistic.
+I'll need to grow more as a photographer first. . ."

-*Izumi's frustration is evident as he packs his camera.*

-*I watch him silently, trying to figure out how to comfort him.
-The purpose of this entire trip was for him to capture the perfect photo, and now the day is almost over without any successful shots.
-I feel helpless.*
+*Izumi's frustration is evident as he packs his camera.
+I watch him silently, trying to figure out how to comfort him.*

-Emi: "(I was so sure this would work.
-Maybe I had the wrong idea. . .)"
+CH2_Emi: "(I was so sure this would work.
+I must've had the wrong idea. . .)"

-Emi: "(Izumi wanted to go see the maple trees, but I was too focused on the beauty of this location.
-Would it have been better to follow his wishes instead?)"

-Emi: ". . .I'm sorry, I should've listened to you about wanting to go see the maple trees instead.
+CH2_Emi: ". . .I'm sorry, I should've listened to you about seeing the maple trees instead.
 Maybe you could've found your answer there."

-**Izumi:** "It's okay, sis.
+Izumi: "It's okay, sis.
 You were doing your best to help."

-Izumi: "If anything, at least I got to try something new through this experience.
-Thanks for bringing me here."
+Izumi: "If anything, at least I got to try something new through this experience."

+Izumi: "It made me realize I still have a lot to learn before I can really be satisfied with myself."

+Izumi: "Thanks for bringing me here, it was fun."

 Izumi: ". . .Let's head home.
 It's getting late."

 *Izumi smiles faintly before turning back in the direction we came from.
-As I trail behind him, I watch his back, unable to shake off the guilt in my heart.*
+As I trail behind him, I watch his back, unable to shake off the guilt.*

+CH2_Emi: "(He says that, but he doesn't have any more time. . .)"

+CH2_Emi: "(I'm sorry I wasn't able to help you. . .)"

-Emi: ". . ."
+CH2_Emi: ". . ."

+*. . .*

 Ingram: "Welcome back.
 It's over now."

-Emi: "Hmm. . .?"
+CH2_Emi: "Hmm. . .?"

 *I slowly open my eyes, seeing Ingram standing right in front of me.*

-Emi: "I'm back. . ."
+CH2_Emi: "I'm back. . ."

 Ingram: "How did everything go?"

-*I turn my gaze away from Ingram, the guilt weighing down on me.*
+*I turn my gaze away, the guilt weighing down on me like a heavy stone pressing on my chest.
+His question is innocent, yet it feels like an added burden, a reminder of my inability to help Izumi.*

-Emi: "(I was so motivated to help Izumi, but in the end, he wasn't able to find his answer. . .)"
+CH2_Emi: "(I was so motivated to help Izumi, but in the end, he couldn't find his answer. . .)"

-*Ingram silently observes me.
-I struggle to find the words, but before I'm able to piece together an answer to his question, he places a hand on my head.*
+*I feel Ingram's stare burning into me, yet I struggle to find the words to respond to him.
+Before I'm able to piece together an answer to his question, he places a hand on my head.*

-Emi: ". . . !"
+CH2_Emi: ". . . !"

 Ingram: "You don't need to tell me.
 I can see it in your face."

-Ingram: "It's not easy being in this role.
+Ingram: "It's okay, this isn't an easy role.
 Despite all your efforts, not everybody gets their happy ending."

 Ingram: "Our job is to provide second chances, but we can't guarantee success."

+Ingram: "Don't beat yourself up over it."

-*I can't help but feel a little more glum at Ingram's words, which bring a bittersweet comfort.*
+*I can't help but feel glum at Ingram's words, which bring a bittersweet comfort.*

-Emi: "I just. . ."
+CH2_Emi: "I just. . ."

-Emi:  "It's unfortunate that he left without a proper conclusion to his life's work."
+CH2_Emi: "It's unfortunate that he left without a proper conclusion to his life's work."

-Ingram: "In the end, Izumi may not have been able to achieve his goal as a photographer ."
+Ingram: ". . .In the end, Izumi may not have been able to achieve his goal as a photographer."

 Ingram: "But it wasn't in vain.
 You were able to give him one last trip with his sister."